blakeanneberg/CCNA/analyzing_existing_subnets.md

 # Process: Calculating Subnets
 1. Write problem on paper: Mask above, Address below, column aligned.
 Leave space for Subnet ID, Subnet boradcast address, two more values
-2. For each column, if Mask = 255 in firs three octects
+2. For each column, if Mask = 255 in first three octects
 - Copy Address octets to Subnet ID
 - Copy addresses octets to Subnet broadcast address
 3. For each column, if Mask = 0